 Becker offers one of the only programs in the country that operates a working veterinary clinic on campus, providing opportunities for resume building and hands-on learning under the supervision of faculty veterinarians.
 The curriculum focuses not only on animal health, but animal welfare, nurturing empathy and creative problem-solving.
 It prepares focused, caring professionals who graduate with in-demand skills and practical experience gained on campus and around the world.
 Students have access to more than 350 externships in a variety of locations, including clinics, zoos, research facilities and animal shelters.

-Becker College offers a four-year bachelor of science in veterinary science program that allows students to choose from several concentrations to fit with future career goals:
+Becker College offers a four-year Bachelor of Science in Veterinary Science program that allows students to choose from three concentrations to fit with future continued education and career goals.

 Pre-veterinary is focused on preparing students to apply and gain acceptance into veterinary school as well as many other graduate school opportunities.